clauseggers/ClausGlyphsScripts/README.md

-# ClausGlyphsScripts
+# Scripts for Glyphs

-Scripts for Glyphs
+These are the scripts I use for Glyphs.